Close Banner

 Expedition Everest at Disney's Animal Kingdom

-People who suffer motion sickness at Disney World should research the following rides before committing:
+People who suffer from motion sickness at Disney World should research the following rides before committing:

-• Avatar Flight of Passage — This ride has 3D imagery, a large screen, some drops and simulated action.
+• Avatar Flight of Passage — This ride has 3D imagery, a large screen and simulated action, including the feeling of dropping (even though you aren't).
 I need to close my eyes on this one to survive it.
 But I also love it.
-It’s a love-hate situation, so I suffer through because the upside outweighs the bad, at least for me.
+It’s a love-hate situation, so I suffer through because the upside outweighs the downside, at least for me.

-• Dinosaur — This roller coaster, wild jeep type of ride with some quick turns, darkness and sudden high-speed moves could cause motion sickness.
-Go for a front or middle seat for the least extreme movement.
+• DINOSAUR — This wild jeep-type ride with some quick turns, darkness, and sudden high-speed moves could cause motion sickness.
+Opt for a front or middle seat for the least amount of movement.
 (Your chance to save that dino is coming to a close soon.
-Check out our D23 announcement blog to learn more!)
+Check out our blog: Everything We Know About Tropical Americas, Coming to Animal Kingdom in 2027 to learn more!)

 • Expedition Everest — If backward roller coasters make you sick, you may want to back out of this expedition.

-• Frozen Ever After — Though it only lasts for a few seconds, there is a portion of this water ride that goes backward and once facing forward again, speeds down a small drop.
-This is one ride you may want to consider letting go from your itinerary!
+• Frozen Ever After — Though it only lasts for a few seconds, there is a portion of this water ride that goes backward.
+Once facing forward again, it speeds down a small drop.
+This is one ride you may want to consider letting go from your EPCOT itinerary!

 • Guardians of the Galaxy: Cosmic Rewind — This ride blasts into space with a 60 mph reverse launch, has 360-degree spinning ride vehicles and large screens throughout various sections of the ride.